mare-imbrium/umbra/README.md

 The above example shows creation of an editable field.
 The field has been further customized to have a different color when it is in focus (highlighted).

-Other customizations of field are as follows:
+Other examples of customizations of field are as follows:
 ```ruby
   w.chars_allowed = /[\w\+\.\@]/
   email.valid_regex = /\w+\@\w+\.\w+/